ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 for the same resolver if there is a conflict.

-The designated resolver information in DNR might not contain a full set of SvcParams needed to connect to an encrypted resolver.
+The designated resolver information in DNR might not contain a full set of SvcParams needed to connect to an encrypted DNS resolver.
 In such a case, the client can use an SVCB query using a resolver name, as described in {{encrypted}}, to the authentication-domain-name (ADN).